ufan/k4hep-doc/docs/source/dd4hep/dd4hep.rst

 User should always start from the official user manual and use this as a reference for better using ``DD4hep`` or just for curiosity about the internal plumbings.

+``DD4hep`` is like a gold mine for me, from which I learned a lot about modern C++ programming idioms and how to build a flexible library.
+Thus, a collection of these idioms is shown in the last section of this document.

 2 DDCore
 --------